Lakifume/True-Randomization/README.md

 * download the commit from the branch that matches the version of the downloaded release
 * replace the executable in the release by its corresponding .py files
 * open cmd in the folder that contains the .py files
-* input "pyinstaller.exe --onefile --icon=Bloodstained.ico Randomizer.py"
+* input `pyinstaller.exe --onefile --add-data "Bloodstained.ico;." --icon=Bloodstained.ico Randomizer.py`